stephabauva/dao-bonus/README.md

 # DAO Bonus for the EthGlobal DaoHack Hackathon

-DISCLAIMER: Unfortunetly, I could not inter-connect all pieces together in time, so only isolated pieces can work: It is possible to get the performance from the data from Covalent and you can also do proposal/queueing/voting but it is not yet connected to Superfluid.
-For now, instead of doing the change of ownership of the NFT from one team to the other, Timelock only store the address of the winning team in a separate contract.

 ## The idea
 The idea of this project is to reward teams that manage portfolios for a fund manager.
 For example, Team 1 is in charge of a partfolio of certains assets, Team 2 is in charge of a portfolio of other assets, etc..
 At regular interval, the performance fo each team is measured by getting the overall performance of each portfolio via Covalent and calculating its growth rate.